Wi-Fi R-MESH

 Efficient Forwarding

-With its innovative approach, Wi‑Fi R‑Mesh implements data forwarding directly at the Wi‑Fi driver layer, bypassing the complex processing of traditional TCP/IP protocol stacks, and significantly simplifying the Wi‑Fi driver layer (unlike conventional MESH where intermediate nodes need to create hotspots and establish Wi-Fi connections).
+In contrast, Wi-Fi R-Mesh, leveraging its innovative technology, implements data forwarding directly at the Wi-Fi driver layer, bypassing the complex processing of traditional TCP/IP protocol stacks, and significantly simplifying the Wi-Fi driver layer (unlike conventional MESH where intermediate nodes need to create hotspots and establish Wi-Fi connections).
 This design greatly reduces resource consumption of SRAM memory and MCU computing power.

 Loop Avoidance